ekeih/tado-influxdb/README.md

 ## Warning
 Please be aware that this script is work in progress, does no error handling and will probably crash ;-) I will fix this soon...ish!

+## Running on Docker / Kubernetes
+This repo includes a Dockerfile (build to cbeneke/tado-influx:latest) and a Kubernetes Deployment yaml.
+If you want to run on Kubernetes, change the CHANGEME options in the Deployment and configure your influx-service in the tado-influx-config configmap.